An AmeriCorps program connecting service members and under-resourced communities throughout Washington state

-There are certain activities, including lobbying, political, religious or advocacy activities that AmeriCorps members may not perform in the course of their duties while charging time to the AmeriCorps program, or at the request of sponsoring organization staff.
-Furthermore, members and staff may not engage in conduct in a manner that would associate the national service program or the Corporation for National and Community Service (CNCS) with the prohibited activities.
-Programs must become familiar with specific provisions described in the Corporation’s formal regulation (45 C.F.R.
-2520.65) and the grant provisions.
-The list of prohibited activities includes:
+Per 45 CFR 2520.65, there are certain activities that AmeriCorps members and staff may not perform in the course of their duties while charging time to the AmeriCorps program, or at the request of sponsoring organization staff.
+Furthermore, members and staff may not engage in conduct in a manner that would associate the national service program or AmeriCorps with the prohibited activities, as follows:

 (1) Attempting to influence legislation;